pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

 (=<<) :: (a -> f b) -> (f a -> f b)
 ```

-*Note: in much of this section, I'll use `f` to represent the Functor,
+*Note: in this section, I use `f` to represent any of Functor, Applicative, or
-Applicative, or Monad (which is usually `m`) in type annotations so you can see
+Monad (which is usually `m`) in type annotations.
+This is to clarify how similar
-how similar they really are.*
+they really are.*

 We can now see that the difference between `Applicative` and `Monad` is that one
 can only work with `f (a -> b)` but the other can work with `a -> f b`.
 What